jamesplease/backbone.event-spec/README.md

 common example of this is the `change` event fired when a Model's property changes.

 This is an unofficial specification that combines a precedent set by Backbone with a few additional rules to create a consistent, extensible event naming system.
-This allows you to use Backbone Events in a predictable manner throughout your application in more ways.
+This allows you to use custom Backbone Events in a predictable manner throughout your application.

 ### Structure